What is Substantive Due Process?

 But if you read the Constitution, you may notice that it says nothing specifically about a right to privacy, or marriage, or children.
 These rights have been inferred from the due process clauses of the 5th and 14th Amendments to the Constitution, which prohibit the federal and state governments, respectively, from depriving any person of “life, liberty, or property, without due process of law.”

 Taken literally, the phrase means that the government may deprive a person of life, liberty, or property, as long as it provides a fair process before doing so.
 Generally this means the person the government intends to take action against must have adequate notice of the actions and a hearing to have the opportunity to defend themselves.
 This is known as procedural due process.

 But substantive due process is more conceptual.
-It’s the idea that certain rights are so fundamental that it doesn’t matter how much or how fair the process is, the government may not infringe on these rights without a really good reason.
-Thus, if there is no compelling reason, no amount of process is sufficient, and the state or federal government’s law or action is invalid and unconstitutional.
+It’s the idea that certain liberties (rights) are so fundamental that it doesn’t matter how much or how fair the process is, the government may not infringe on these rights, without a really good reason.
+Thus, if there is no compelling reason for the government to deprive people of their liberty, then no amount of process is sufficient, and the state or federal government’s law is not considered a proper law, or a “true” law at all, really.
+So, there has been no due process of law, and the law is invalid and unconstitutional.

-The substantive due process doctrine is subject to criticism, and the current Supreme Court looks to be moving away from it.
+Although the substantive due process doctrine has been used by the Supreme Court since at least the 1850s,1See Dred Scott decision it has also always been subject to criticism.
+The current Supreme Court looks to be narrowing its scope.
 In particular, the Court has overturned Roe v Wade by discrediting the substantive due process-based protection of reproductive rights.